-No, Region 7 will continue to utilize the Youth Advisory Council that has been in operation since 2011.
-At the direction of the RWDB, the roles and responsibilities of the Youth Advisory Council include coordinating youth activities in the local area, developing the portions of the Regional Workforce Development Customer Service Plan relating to youth activities, recommending eligible youth service providers to the RWDB, conducting oversight, with respect to the eligible providers of youth activities, in the local area and carrying out other duties, as authorized by the chairperson of the RWDB.
+Region 7 will tranform the existing Youth Advisory Council that has been in operation since 2011 into a standing committee of RWDB that will be chaired by a RWDB member.
+Under the direction of the RWDB, the roles and responsibilities of the Youth Standing Committee will include coordinating youth activities in the local area, developing the portions of the Regional Workforce Development Customer Service Plan relating to youth activities, recommending eligible youth service providers to the RWDB, conducting oversight of the youth program that is housed at lowaWorks, ensuring that youth are coenrolled and have access to a variety of services such as work-based learning opportunities, and carrying out other duties, as authorized by the chairperson of the RWDB.